 Matthew Goldenberg, D.O.,

-Matthew Goldenberg D.O. is double board-certified in psychiatry and addiction psychiatry and is a certified Medical Review Officer (MRO).
-He is an expert in the evaluation and treatment of mental health disorders and has provided addiction psychiatry consultations to some of the nation’s top addiction treatment programs.
-In addition to his clinical work, Dr. Goldenberg is an active author, researcher and invited speaker at local and national conferences.
-He volunteers his time as a clinical instructor in the Department of Psychiatry at UCLA and is an assistant professor of psychiatry at Cedars Sinai Medical Center.
-Dr. Goldenberg completed an addiction psychiatry fellowship through UCLA, in Los Angeles, California, and psychiatry residency at Banner University Medical Center of the University of Arizona, in Phoenix, Arizona.
-He completed medical school at Midwestern University, Arizona College of Osteopathic Medicine, and is a native of Los Angeles.
+Dr. Goldenberg dedicates his time to teaching by serving as a clinical instructor in the Department of Psychiatry at UCLA.
+He is also an assistant professor of psychiatry at Cedars Sinai Medical Center.
+Dr. Matthew completed his fellowship at UCLA in Los Angeles, California, and his psychiatry residency at Banner University Medical Center of the University of Arizona in Phoenix, Arizona.
+He also has a medical degree from Midwestern University, Arizona College of Osteopathic Medicine.
+He is originally from Los Angeles.

 Benjamin Nakanishi Psy.D,

-Dr. Ben Nakanishi is a licensed clinical psychologist who has many years of experience working with clients struggling with addiction and mental health issues.
-He earned his undergraduate degree from the University of California Santa Barbara and went on to obtain his doctoral degree in clinical psychology from the California School of Professional Psychology at Alliant International University.
+Dr. Ben Nakanishi is a licensed clinical psychologist with extensive experience in helping people with addiction and mental health challenges.
+He completed his undergraduate studies at the University of California Santa Barbara.
+He got his doctoral degree in Clinical Psychology from the California School of Professional Psychology at Alliant International University.

 Jennifer Tippet, Psy.D,